vantibyte/docs/changelog/index.md

 Welcome to the changelog.
 Here you can read about all the recent changes that have been made to each of the solutions

+## 2021-03-13

+Updated the "note" boxes around the docs to a much more appropriate style.

 ## 2020-07-18

 We have a changelog!
 So you can read the changes about the changes to understand what was changed when we made the changes.